-Student assets are what will help you succeed here at school and as you grow up.
+Student assets, and positive actions, are what will help you succeed here at school and as you grow up.
 When we learn more about our community, it helps to create a caring school climate, which is an essential external developmental asset.

 So, guess what that means?!
 Your teachers also want to learn more about YOU too!
 For Positive Actions each Tuesday, you will have the opportunity to share something new about yourself with your teacher and classmates.
 It is "Talk It Out Time!"
 Each week, we will share one brand spanking new thing about our selves.